Sreekanth-Challa/Challa-Sreekanth-Resume/README.md

 - Government Polytechnic,Srikakulam has undergone my Industrial Training program from -1st May, 2017 to 31st May, 2017. <br>
 - Government Polytechnic,Srikakulam has undergone my IT Essentials : PC Hardware and Software Course in Cisco Networking Academy, Dt : 09-July 2018. <br>
 - Government Polytechnic,Srikakulam has undergone my Mobility Fundamentals Series: Wireless Technology and Standards course in Cisco Networking Academy, Dt : 27-August 2018. <br>
+Diploma in Computer Applications course is completed by Softpro through Andhrapradesh State Skill Development Corporation, During the period from 15-08-2019 to 15-11-2019. <br>

+- Introduction to Cybersecurity course is completed by NASSCOM FutureSkills Academy through Cisco Networking Academy, Dt : 29 June 2021. <br>